-CHOOSING THE RIGHT THERAPIST
+CHOOSING THE RIGHT THERAPIST FOR GOAL-ORIENTED THERAPY

 As you go through the process of choosing the therapist that will best serve your needs, trying to first decipher the confusing array of academic degrees, licenses, and certifications used in the psychology profession can seem daunting, to say the least.
 You may come across literally dozens of designations, such as L.C.S.W., Ph.D., M.D., MA, Psy.D., or M.F.C.C.
 Some will be “licensed”, some “certified”, and others will be “registered.”
 They may also list a particular orientation like psychoanalytic, psychodynamic, cognitive/behavioral, gestalt, or solution-focused.
 Quite understandably, many people are confused about what all of these initials and titles mean.
 They may be unsure about just what they should be looking for, and they worry about making a wrong choice.
 These concerns can be heightened by the fact that when you’re in emotional pain, you want help and you want it right away.
 Wisdom, empathy, compassion and character are all attributes you’ll want your therapist to have, but they aren’t enough.
 Knowledge and good professional training are essential.
 You will want a therapist who has acquired all of the following: